TJJP/garage-pi-v2/README.md

    * [Wire Strippers](https://www.amazon.com/VISE-GRIP-Stripping-Cutter-8-Inch-2078309/dp/B000JNNWQ2)

 ### Setup Raspberry Pi OS
-You can find instuctions on [How to set up your Raspberry Pi without a keyboard, monitor, or mouse](https://desertbot.io/blog/headless-raspberry-pi-3-bplus-ssh-wifi-setup).
+You can find instructions on [How to set up your Raspberry Pi without a keyboard, monitor, or mouse](https://desertbot.io/blog/headless-raspberry-pi-3-bplus-ssh-wifi-setup).

 ### Wiring
 You will need to be comfortable using wire strippers in order to install the hardware for this project.
 The relay and the 2 magnetic reed switches are much easier to connect to the Raspberry Pi if you cut your wires and use a butt connector to attach it to a female jumper wire.

 #### Garage Door Opener
-First we will connect the Raspberry Pi to the garage door opener.
+First, we will connect the Raspberry Pi to the garage door opener.
 Find the correct connections for your garage door opener.
 You can find them by tracing the wires from your wall mounted button to the opener.
 See the picture below.

 ![garage door wires](https://raw.githubusercontent.com/TJJP/garage-pi-v3/master/assets/readme_pictures/garage-door-opener.jpg)